 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-In my humble opinion, Alaska Airlines has the most valuable miles of any US airline, and the competition doesn’t come close.
-That’s something I’m comfortable saying despite never having flown with Alaska Airlines (or have any plans to in the near future).
-The reason is because they have such valuable travel options with their partner airlines, such as dirt cheap first class award seats on Cathay Pacific and Japan Airlines.
+In my humble opinion, Alaska Airlines has the most valuable miles of any U.S. airline and the competition doesn’t come close.
+That’s something I’m comfortable saying despite never having flown with Alaska Airlines (and not having any plans to in the near future).
+The reason is because they have such valuable travel options with their partner airlines, such as dirt cheap first-class award seats on Cathay Pacific and Japan Airlines.

-The biggest downside is that there aren’t as many ways to earn Alaska Airlines miles as other airline miles, so you have to work a little harder to accrue them.
-The fastest option by far is to apply for the Alaska Airlines Visa Signature® credit card and/or the Alaska Airlines Visa® Business credit card.
+The biggest downside is there aren’t as many ways to earn Alaska Airlines miles as other airline miles, so you have to work a little harder to accrue them.
+The fastest option by far is to apply for a cobranded airline credit card, like the Alaska Airlines Visa Signature® credit card and/or the Alaska Airlines Visa® Business credit card.
 Both come with extra-large welcome bonuses and a very reasonable minimum spending requirement.

-As with most airlines, the easiest way to earn Alaska miles is by signing up for one of the airline’s credit cards.
-You have two nearly identical cards to pick from, one personal and one business:
+As with most airlines, the easiest way to earn Alaska miles is by signing up for one of the airline’s rewards credit cards.
+You have two nearly identical cards to pick from, one personal and one business credit card:

-- Alaska Airlines Visa Signature® credit card – 40,000 Alaska Airlines miles after you spend $2,000 on purchases within the first 90 days of account opening
+- Alaska Airlines Visa Signature® credit card – 40,000 miles, a $100 statement credit and a companion fare after you spend $2,000 on purchases within the first 90 days of account opening

-- Alaska Airlines Visa® Business credit card – 40,000 Alaska Airlines miles after you spend $2,000 on purchases within the first 90 days of account opening
+- Alaska Airlines Visa® Business credit card – 40,000 miles and a companion fare after you spend $2,000 on purchases within the first 90 days of account opening

 That math can get a little confusing, so here’s an example:

-I normally prefer to save my Marriott points for hotel stays since my Titanium Elite status really increases the value of my points.
+I normally prefer to save my Marriott points for hotel stays since my Titanium Marriott Bonvoy elite status really increases the value of my points.
 Alaska Airlines is one of the only exceptions where I think transferring from Marriott is a good idea.
 You’d be hard pressed to find a Marriott redemption that would net you close to $5,000 for that amount of points.

 Don’t forget about elite status, as Alaska Airlines elites will get the following bonuses: